-We mentioned that the oats at the base of this dish are aphrodisiac.
-But it’s the aphrodisiac spices used to flavor the oats that we think makes this dish compelling.
+We mentioned that the oats at the base of this dish are not only a nutritious whole grain but they’re aphrodisiac.
+But it’s the aphrodisiac spices used to flavor the oats that we think makes this savory oats recipe compelling.

 Both the turmeric and ginger cooked with the porridge are historically aphrodisiac.
 Ginger is associated with warming the body.
 And turmeric is associated both with testosterone production and with improving circulation.
 Learn more about the health benefits of turmeric.

 Then, of course, there’s the kimchi that garnishes the dish.
 A fiery condiment, kimchi boasts a healthy serving of chile pepper, one of our favorite aphrodisiacs.
 And we would be remiss if we didn’t point out that eggs, symbols of fertility in many cultures, are also held in regard among the world’s most popular aphrodisiacs.

 With the exception of the egg, this oatmeal recipe is entirely vegan.
 (Be sure to check the ingredients in your kimchi to ensure that it does not contain honey.)
 You can make this savory oatmeal without the egg for a satisfying and nutritious, completely plant-based meal.